Jessica Schneider, Founder, Executive Director/Producer

 Board of Directors

-Meredith commissions and produces interactive stories with independent visual journalists, film makers and production companies for VERSE.
-Previously, she was senior multimedia editor for special projects at NBCNews.com and MSNBC.com.
-Her work there ranged from commissioning breaking news iPhone photography and editing the popular Week in Pictures to producing long-form web documentaries.
+Meredith is an independent producer of stories using video, photographs and interactivity.
+Previously, she was executive producer for VERSE, curating stories for the interactive video software company.
+Before joining VERSE, she spent the bulk of her career as senior multimedia editor for special projects at NBCNews.com and MSNBC.com.
+Her work there ranged from coverage of breaking news to producing long-form web documentaries.
 Meredith's projects earned recognition from organizations such as the Online News Association, Pictures of the Year International and the National Press Photographers Association.

 Mark is a third generation Denver native.
 He lived in New York City for seven years where he trained as an actor at Marymount Manhattan College.
 He works in Denver theatre as an actor and now as a director.
 He has worked with a variety of communities including young children, teens, people with disabilities and Alzheimer’s patients to express their experiences through the arts.
 He defines his sense of humor and understanding of life through the television show The Golden Girls which he still watches daily.
 He loves stories for their ability to ask us to embrace contradictions rather than reconcile them.